 There are a wide range of battery types, many of which contain toxic metals such as cadmium, mercury and lead.
 Others contain valuable materials like magnesium and zinc.
 Used batteries are a hazardous waste and should not be placed in the garbage bin.
 This includes batteries in laptops, mobile phones, power tools and cameras.

-Households can take small amounts of household batteries to the Frankston Regional Recycling and Recovery Centre or one of Council’s Specialty Recycling Hubs for free.
+Households can take small amounts of household batteries to the Frankston Regional Recycling and Recovery Centre or Council’s Specialty Recycling Hub for free.